-- The proceedings of the conference (both main and companion volumes) are published as a Springer LNCS volume.
-The General Chairs of Edition N provide the General Chairs of Edition N+1 the address information of the Springer employees to be contacted.
+- The proceedings of the conference are published as two Springer LNCS volumes (main conference and companion volumes).
+The grant given by Springer (1k€) can be used to (partially) fund the participation of Early Career Researchers.
+Note that Springer has a rule on the maximum number of papers authored by the PC members that can appear in the proceedings.
+When inviting PC members inform them in advance that no more than 2 papers are allowed in the proceedings (M) - The General Chairs of Edition N provide the General Chairs of Edition N+1 the address information of the Springer employees to be contacted.
 Both volumes should be published before or during the conference.
-Post proceedings should be avoided as neither authors nor organizers appreciate them.
-(S) - The main conference proceedings volume includes (i) full and short research papers in the main track, and (ii) full and short industrial papers (if included in the CfP).
-The editors of the main proceedings volume are: the General chairs, the Program chairs, and the Industrial Chairs (S) - The companion volume includes papers from (i) the workshops, and (ii) all the other tracks.
-The editors of this volume are the General chairs, the Workshop chairs and the chairs of other tracks whose papers are published in the companion volume (e.g. tools and demos).
-The Workshop Chairs are the lead editors of the volume.
+Post-conference proceedings should be avoided as neither authors nor organizers appreciate them.
+(S) - The main conference proceedings volume includes: (i) full and short research papers in the main track, and (ii) full and short industrial papers (if included in the CfP).
+The editors

+- of the main proceedings volume are: the General chairs, the Program chairs, and the Industrial Chairs.
+(S) - The companion volume includes papers from: (i) the workshops, and (ii) all the other tracks.
+The editors of this volume are the Proceedings Chairs, the General chairs, the Workshop chairs, and the chairs of other tracks whose papers are published in the companion volume (e.g., tools and demos).
+The Proceedings Chairs are the lead editors of the volume.
 (S) - General Chairs and Program chairs are not allowed to submit papers to any track of the conference including the co-located workshops.
-(M) - Track chairs and Workshop organizers are not allowed to submit papers to their tracks or workshops.
+Their students are allowed to submit, but in those cases, the respective General Chair/Program Chair will be "blinded" to the submission of their students in the submission system and their co-chair will take over the decision (M) - Track chairs and Workshop organizers are not allowed to submit papers to their tracks or workshops.
 (M)